 Spanish III combines the review of Spanish grammar with intensive practice in reading, writing, speaking and listening.
 The student will develop cultural sensitivity through contact with authentic materials such as videos and readings by famous Hispanic writers and personalities.
-The student will respond by speaking, reading, writing and understanding on a level commensurate with his emerging proficiency level.
-He/she is expected to improve his/her skills weekly so as to complete the course with an advanced-mid designation in accordance with established ACTFL guidelines.
+The

 Prerequisite(s): SPA102 Spanish II or by placement 3 credits